 Tim Salix has invested heavily in quality optics of various focal lengths to cover all situations.
-For individual portraits the pièce de résistance lens in his arsenal is a Leica APO 90-280mm, handmade in Germany.
-Using a telephoto makes for a flattering compression on people’s faces.
-The Leica look is legendary for portraiture.
-Especially for outdoor photo shoots where the person becomes 3D with a natural smooth translation to the background bokeh.
-Topping this off is the photos have high micro-contrast and the extra ‘reach’ of the lens is appreciated in situations where the subject matter is not in close proximity to the photographer.
+For individual portraits the pièce de résistance lens in his arsenal is a Leica APO 90-280mm, hand-built in Germany.
+Using a long telephoto makes for a flattering compression on people’s faces.
+The Leica look is legendary for portraiture, especially for outdoor photo shoots where the person becomes 3D with a natural smooth translation to the background bokeh.
+Topping this off, the photos have high micro-contrast and the extra ‘reach’ of the lens is appreciated in situations where the subject matter is not in close proximity to the photographer.